 You may need to quietly fight for the creation of your new purview, access to information, and opportunities to become valuable and contribute.
 To be a prospect researcher and manager will enlarge your position as you assign prospects to the most appropriate fundraiser and also serve as time-keeper on their performance with each prospect.
 In addition, you may be dialoguing with fundraisers to help them meet their individual fundraising goals for the year.

 However you grow, you will be accorded new respect.
 You will be looked at differently.
 And this is all because you have decided and invested your energy to learn and become more valuable.

-Not every organization is open to such change and even one blockhead or ill-mooded person or someone you have spilled coffee on (without apologizing profusely) or someone who doesn’t like you or someone who wants to contain your growth can block your path.
+Not every organization is open to such change.
+Obstacles may include the usual: politics, personalities, and timing.
 Create your opportunity by creating a reputation that will draw opportunity to you.
 (Don’t tell them how good you are.
 Show them.
 Then be in the right place at the right time.)